This Man Is Dangerous (1941 film): Cast

-Reception and status
+Reception

-Upon original release, This Man Is Dangerous received good critical notices.
 Kine Weekly spoke of "exciting plot, fast action, good thrills, popular romantic and comedy asides, vigorous teamwork, hectic climax...", and added: "It gets away to a flying start and never calls a halt in its hectic gyrations...until crime is paid for in full, youth is vindicated and romance triumphs".

-The Monthly Film Bulletin, never known for being overly generous with its praise, wrote: "An admirable cast under the very capable direction of Lawrence Huntington keep the suspense at boiling-point until the end."
-In the U.S., the Motion Picture Herald described it as "a thrilling melodrama", although the writer wondered about the ability of American audiences to understand the British accents of the cast.
+The Monthly Film Bulletin wrote: "An admirable cast under the very capable direction of Lawrence Huntington keep the suspense at boiling-point until the end."